FS-17/NEXT_IPOs/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Disclaimer

+This project is for educational purposes only.
+It is not intended for commercial use or as financial advice.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.